Brexit: For the time being, the United Kingdom remains a full member of the EU and rights and obligations continue to fully apply in and to the UK.

 Members of the Schengen border-free area

 The Schengen Area is one of the greatest achievements of the EU.
 It is an area without internal borders, an area within which citizens, many non-EU nationals, business people and tourists can freely circulate without being subjected to border checks.
-Since 1985, it has gradually grown and encompasses today almost all EU States and a few associated non-EU countries.
+Since 1985, it has gradually grown and encompasses today almost all EU countries and a few associated non-EU countries.

 While having abolished their internal borders, Schengen States have also tightened controls at their common external border on the basis of Schengen rules to ensure the security of those living or travelling in the Schengen Area.